The following are highlights from the current issues of RSNA’s peer-reviewed journals.

 "Management of Unruptured Intracranial Aneurysms in Older Adults: A Cost-effectiveness Analysis," Malhotra A, Wu X, Forman HP, et al.

 "Accuracy of Unenhanced MRI in the Detection of New Brain Lesions in Multiple Sclerosis," Eichinger P, Schön S, Pongratz V, et al.

 "Virtual Unenhanced Images at Dual-Energy CT: Influence on Renal Lesion Characterization," Meyer M, Nelson RC, Vernuccio F, et al.

 Listen to RadioGraphics Editor Jeffrey S. Klein, MD, and authors discuss the following articles from recent issues of RadioGraphics at RSNA.org/RG-Podcasts.

 “Four-dimensional Flow MRI: Principles and Cardiovascular Applications,” Azarine et al.

 Audio summary podcasts (also available on iTunes and Google Play) include these studies:

-Submissions are currently being accepted for Radiology: Imaging Cancer, which will launch in late 2019.
+Submissions are currently being accepted for Radiology: Imaging Cancer, which will launch in September.
 The journal is seeking submissions that cover the best clinical and translational cancer imaging studies across organ systems and modalities, including leading-edge technological developments.

 To submit a manuscript for Radiology: Imaging Cancer, visit RSNA.org/Imaging-Cancer.